sidhantnagpal/dotfiles/notes/workflow.md

 * vim
 	- copy `~/.vimrc`
 	- copy `~/.vim` folder (including `colors` and `bundle` for themes and plugins respectively)
-		- prefer to use solarized dark for iTerm2 and Vim both as it has low contrast and is good for eyes
+		- prefer to use iTerm2 with background color #1c1c1c and Vim with PaperColor theme
 	- plugins
 		- pathogen
 			```